zack-bitcoin/vitamin_counter/README.md

 This program is for calculating vitamin deficiencies in your diet.
 So far, it only has about 7 foods programmed into it.
+To run it, you first need Erlang installed.

 edit src/diet.erl to say how much of each food you eat in a day.